Your New Adventure Is Beginning!

-To make sure you’re ready for one of the biggest adventures of your life, we’ve compiled a list of important next steps that should help you prepare.
-Although we'll be reaching out to you over the summer months (so be sure to check your Lakehead email regularly), should you have any questions or require further information about your next steps, we invite you to contact us.
-We look forward to speaking with you and guiding you through this new adventure!
+Congratulations on making an exceptional decision to begin your post-secondary education at Lakehead University!
+We're very excited that you'll be joining us in the Fall and to make sure you’re ready for one of the biggest adventures of your life, we’ve compiled a list of important next steps that should help you prepare over the next few months.
+We're always ready to help, so should you have any questions or require further information about your next steps, we invite you to contact us.
+We look forward to speaking with you and guiding you through this new adventure.

 |STEP 1: Meet Your Offer Conditions|